Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 - Track only a few industry-related terms that are the most popular searches.

 - Besides tracking simple phrases, use related keywords to specify their context and narrow down the results.
-However, once you enter a corresponding keyword, only results for each part of it will be displayed by Mediatoolkit.
 Try to come up with as many ideas as possible and add them all.

-- Think whether you want to receive a notification about mentions in every language in the world (as Mediatoolkit operates in each of them).
+- Think whether you want to receive a notification about mentions in every language in the world.
 If not, you can narrow down searches to exclude potentially irrelevant results.